 Let's Talk BOOBS: Breast Health

 October brings a few of our favourite things: pumpkin spice everything, cuddly sweaters, and bright pink ribbons.
 Why pink ribbons, you ask?
-Simply, because Breast Cancer Awareness Month has past us, aiming to bring attention to the second most common cancer in Canadian women.
+Simply, because Breast Cancer Awareness Month has passed us, aiming to bring attention to the second most common cancer in Canadian women.

 Although many people are aware of what breast cancer is, what’s more important is to be aware of is how to spot it in its beginning stages; as with all illnesses, the sooner you begin receiving treatment, the greater the chance of recovery.
 Luckily, there’s a great way to get in tune with your body that can help you become familiar with your breasts from a young age, and will help you catch any abnormalities that appear.
-Yesterday was the last day of October and also the last day of Breast Cancer awareness month.
+Yesterday was the last day of October and also the last day of Breast Cancer Awareness Month.
 Prevention and information is always important, no matter the time of year.

 First, let’s talk about what you’re made of!
 Breasts are comprised of fatty tissue and milk glands.
 Glands are divided into lobes, and lobes are divided into lobules.
 Milk is produced inside the lobule.
 A network of ducts carries milk outward toward your nipple.
-Usually the nipple doesn't have a single defined hole for milk, but a few very little ones, like pores.
+Usually, the nipple doesn't have a single defined hole for milk, but a few very little ones, like pores.
 The skin immediately surrounding your nipple is called the areola.
 Your areoles are probably a different colour than the rest of your skin; they may be opaque or translucent, bumpy, or a different texture than the rest of your skin.
 Your breasts are probably different sizes, and your nipples may be positioned slightly differently; very few women have symmetrical breasts.
 That’s all totally normal and beautiful.

 Your breasts are on top of your pectoral muscles, and in addition to milk transporting equipment also have nerves, blood vessels, and lymph vessels/nodes.
 The lymphatic system is one component of your immune system, and breast cancer often starts in the lymph nodes.
 Because the lymphatic system circulates fluid and matter throughout your entire body, it can also transport cancer cells.
-Your cervical lymph nodes are located in your neck, and they travel down the outside of your chest, concentrating on the outside of your breasts and the area where they are closest to your under arm.
+Your cervical lymph nodes are located in your neck, and they travel down the outside of your chest, concentrating on the outside of your breasts and the area where they are closest to your underarm.
 This is a spot you should pay special attention to when checking out your bod.

 So how should you check yourself out?
 Simple!

-In the shower, use the pads of your fingers to feel your breast in a spiral motion: start at the outside and spiral inwards, making sure you feel your entire breast, and even your underarm area!
+In the shower, use the pads of your fingers to feel your breast in a spiral motion: start at the outside and spiral inwards, making sure you feel your entire breast and even your underarm area!
 You should be looking for lumps, hardened masses or “knots”, and any abnormal thickening of tissue.
 If you feel something, write it down and check again next week.

 In front of a mirror with your arms by your sides examine how your breasts sit on your chest.
 Once you’re comfortably aquatinted, raise your arms straight up.
 Check for swelling, dimpling/puckering of the skin, a change in the contour/shape, and any changes in your nipple.